5 Many-sorted presentation of higher-order categories

-In the many-sorted presentation of higher-order categories, morphisms at each dimension live in separate sets, connected by source, target, and identity maps between adjacent dimensions.
-Composition at each dimension is defined as a partial operation on morphisms of the same dimension, subject to appropriate source-target matching conditions.
-In this chapter, we present the basic definitions and axioms of many-sorted categories and many-sorted functors between them.
+In the many-sorted presentation of higher-order categories, morphisms at each dimension live in separate sets, related by source, target, and identity maps across different dimensions.
+Composition at each pair of indices is defined as a partial operation on morphisms of the higher dimension, only when appropriate source-target matching conditions are satisfied.
+In this chapter, we present the basic definitions and axioms of many-sorted categories and many-sorted functors between them, concluding with the definition of the category of many-sorted categories itself.

 We start by defining the necessary data for defining a many-sorted category.